David Fisher (filmmaker)

 David Fisher (דוד פישר; born October 14, 1956) is an Israeli documentary film director, producer and lecturer.
 In 1999–2008, he was Director General of The New Fund for Cinema and Television (NFCT).

 Biography

 From left to right: Fisher, along with his four siblings Ronel, Estee, Amnon and Gideon, taken from the film Love Inventory.

 David Fisher was born to Joseph Fischer (born in Vișeu de Sus, Romania) and Mali (born in Vashkivtsi, Ukraine), both Holocaust survivors.
-His four siblings Estee, Gideon, Ronel and Amnon are featured prominently in his films Love Inventory and Six Million and One.
+His four siblings Estee, Gideon, Ronel and Amnon are featured prominently in his films Love Inventory, Six Million and One and The Round Number.
 Amnon contributed the soundtrack for his films Love Inventory, Six Million and One and Street Shadows.
 Fisher received his BFA degree in Cinema Studies from Tel Aviv University in 1983 and worked at the Israeli Educational Television (IETV) until 1989.

 Fisher is married to Lili, with whom he has three children: Yael, Daniele and Yuval.
 In Fisher's film Mostar Round-Trip (2011), he follows Yuval during his studies at the United World College in Mostar, Bosnia & Herzegovina.